eternalmatt/charity-splitter/readme.md

-An expermiment for me to learn AngularJS while designing an interactive page similar to the
+An expermiment for me to learn AngularJS while designing an interactive page inspired by the
 Humble Bundle contribution divider.